egraham96/Translate-This/README.md

 ## Design Decisions

 The first design decision I made was to make my application using React and JavaScript.
-I considered using TypeScript because I like the strict type settings but ultimately went with JavaScript for times' sake.
+I considered using TypeScript because I like the strict type settings but ultimately went with JavaScript for the sake of time.
 I decided to use React because I find it one of the easiest frontend frameworks to work with, and I like the ease of deploying React apps.
 Additionally, React makes it very easy to make Single Page Applications, which I figured would be sufficient for the requirements of the challenge.

 Next, I decided to make my application Logan Paul themed.
 I did this upon learning that Logan was Aview International's first client.
 I then decided to use the JokeAPI to allow users to choose a joke input for later translating.
 I also included a feature that allows users to input text of their choice to be translated.
 I did this as a bonus option.
 I also decided to only allow users to translate from English into 16 specific languages (see above).
 These 16 languages are the same languages that Aview International offers its clients.